-DWI Attorneys in Fort Worth, TX
+DWI Defense Lawyer in Fort Worth, Arlington, Grapevine, Keller, and Southlake, TX

-If you were arrested for DWI in Tarrant County, TX, then contact an experienced DWI defense attorney in Fort Worth at Law Offices of Richard C. McConathy to discuss your case.
-Whether you DWI case involves a breath test, blood test, urine test, or a refusal to submit to testing, we can help.
+If you were arrested for DWI in Tarrant County, TX, then contact an experienced DWI defense attorney in Fort Worth at the Law Offices of Richard C. McConathy to discuss your case.
+Whether your DWI case involves a breath test, blood test, urine test, or a refusal to submit to testing, we can help.

-After the DWI Arrest in Tarrant County, TX
+DWI Arrest in Tarrant County, TX

 After an arrest for DWI in Tarrant County, TX, you have two cases pending against you.
 One case is a civil proceeding with the Department of Public Safety to protect your license from the “on the spot” administrative suspension that was triggered by the arrest and a BAC over .08 or an alleged refusal.
 The second case is a criminal proceeding that happens in a courtroom with a prosecutor and a judge.
 Ideally, you want to win both cases.

-First, you should contact an attorney who can help you request an Administrative License Revocation (ALR) hearing to protect your driver license suspension.
+First, you should contact an attorney who can help you request an Administrative License Revocation (ALR) hearing to protect your driver’s license suspension.
 Act quickly, because the hearing must be requested within 15 days of your arrest.
 If you fail to act, the administrative finding will remain on your driver’s license.

 The criminal case takes longer.
 In Tarrant County, you will wait approximately 5 weeks to be notified of your court date.
 The first court date is generally scheduled within 20 days of the date on the letter.

 Unless your criminal defense attorney makes other arrangements with the court, you must personally attend all of your court dates including your preliminary hearing and your final disposition hearing.
 If you fail to appear, the court can issue a warrant for your arrest.
-An attorney can help you make sure that there are no missed court date.
+An attorney can help you make sure that there is no missed court date.

-If the case is set for trial, the court will schedule a "contest dockets" before putting the case on a trial calendar.
+If the case is set for trial, the court will schedule a “contest docket” before putting the case on a trial calendar.
 Most of the judges conduct the jury selection on a Friday and begin the trial on Monday morning.
 In some cases, the case is set on a different day during the week for trial or the next week for trial.

 Penalties for a DWI Conviction in Texas